bbalakriz/eap-coolstore-monolith/README.md

 ## Testing the application

 Once the application is running you should be able to access it via the external route.
 From the application, click on "Sign in" link at the top right hand corner.
-You should be brought to the RH SSO login, login with the credentials: user1/pass
+You should be brought to the RH SSO login, login with the credentials: `user1` / `pass`

 You should now be able to add products to your cart and complete the checkout process.